 Only current undergraduate students studying full time in the U.S. are eligible for this summer program.
 MIT undergraduates are not eligible for this program.
-If you are an MIT undergrad, see the UROP Program website.
+If you are an MIT undergraduate, see the UROP Program website.
 Students studying abroad for more than one semester are not eligible.

 In addition applicants must:

-Be sophomores or juniors who have successfully completed introductory courses in the biological sciences (Seniors in a 5-year program are also eligible)
+Be current sophomores or juniors who have successfully completed introductory courses in the biological sciences (Seniors in a 5-year program are also eligible)

 Maintain a minimum 3.5 GPA in the science courses.